ZS2EZ TOWER PROJECT

 As the top section of the tower tapered to a point, this made it impossible to fit an in-tower rotator and mast.
 Basie ZR2BA offered to modify the top section for me, by cutting it and fitting two thrust bearings and a rotator mounting plate.
 Glen ZS2GV provided a thick-walled 6m pipe that will rise from the rotator through the thrust bearings and support the two Cushcraft beams.

 Months dragged by as I tried to determine where I wanted to erect the tower, and pondered on how the tower would be raised.
 Finally in late 2009 a decision was reached, and I began to look at getting the project under way.
 The first step was to get a base support "cage" assembled.
 Basie ZR2BA stepped in, and in February delivered the base assembly cage.
-Glen ZS2GV and his assistant Elton assisted with the digging of the hole - an impressive 1.1m X 1.1m wide, 1.2m deep pit alongside where my WARC band beam currently stands.
+Glen ZS2GV and his assistant Elton assisted with the digging of the hole - an impressive 1.1m X 1.1m wide, 1.2m deep pit alongside where my WARC band beam stood.
 A copper strip (provided by Andre ZS2ACP) was buried around the perimeter of the hole, with a lead attached for connection to the earth spike.
 A wooden frame was assembled around the hole, and the base cage suspended in place, ready for the concrete to be thrown.

 The hole with the base "cage" suspended